GLDXi/Meterpyter/README.md

  - python .\Meterpyter.py

 ### Using .exe
-You need a Windows Environnement to compile it to .exe
+You need a Windows Environnement to compile .py to .exe
  - pip install PyInstaller
  - PyInstaller --noconsole --onefile .\Meterpyter.py --clean